Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/2nd-level/prayer-of-healing-2024.md

 range: "30 ft"
 comp:
   - V
-duration: "Instantaneous
+duration: "Instantaneous"
-cast_time: "10 Minutes
+cast_time: "10 Minutes"
 description: |
   Up to five creatures of your choice who remain within range for the spell's entire casting gain the benefits of a Short Rest and also regain 2d8 Hit Points.
 A creature can't be affected by this spell again until that creature finishes a Long Rest.
 excerpt: "Up to five creatures of your choice who remain within range for the spell's entire casting gain the benefits of a Short Rest and also regain 2d8 Hit Points."